ROC-HCI/UR-FUNNY/README.md

 Each video segments has four kind of features:

-1. punchline_features: It contanis the list of **word indexes** (descibed above) of punchline sentence.
-The dimension of word index is 1.
+1. punchline_features: It contanis the list of **word indexes** (described above) of punchline sentence.
 We will use this word index to retrive the word embedding (glove.840B.300d) from word_embedding_list (described above).
-So if the punchline has n words then the dimension will be n * 1.
+So if the punchline has n words then the dimension will be n.

 2. context_features: It contanis the list of **word indexes** for the sentences in context.
-It is three dimensional list.
-1st dimension is number of sentences in context.
-Second dimension is number of word for each sentence.
-3rd dimension is the dimension of word index which is 1.
+It is two dimensional list.
+First dimension is the number of sentences in context.
+Second dimension is the number of word for each sentence.

 3. punchline_sentence: It contains the punchline sentence